infolock/proximityUUIDFormatter/README.md

 ### Todo - One day?

 * Force allow only A-F alpha characters
-* Perhaps even create a Keyboard Layout that is specifically designed to make entering these values easier?
+* Perhaps even create a Keyboard Layout that is specifically designed to make entering these values easier by only showing A-F and 0-9 keys?
 Hmm?
 Any takers?  meh...

 ### References/Resources